Sanish777/construction_guard/README.md

 Welcome to Construction Guard!
 It was written for the purpose of protecting the unpublished sites from the unauthorized users.
+It allows specific Github organization's member to authenticate the website through Github OmniAuth.

 ## Installation